 Ms Compton talked the panel through the work that was ongoing around protecting the workforce and people from infection.
-Supporting access to the best quality of care close to home as possible and sustaining residents care they received was critical over the winter period.
+Supporting access to the best quality of care as close to home as possible and sustaining the care that residents received was critical over the winter period.

-Infection control in home care was a concern raised by a member and Ms Compton reassured the member that fresh PPE was used for each call and disposed of safely afterwards to reduce the risk of infection being picked up and transmitted.
+Infection control in home care was a concern raised by a member and Ms Compton provided reassurance that fresh PPE was used for each call and disposed of safely afterwards to reduce the risk of infection being picked up and transmitted.